Mini-Meet/product-mastery-blog/src/content/20-03-our-team.md

 draft: false
 ---

-Product Mastery was founded by Henry Latham, a product leader based in Berlin, with a small team of product wizards based in Germany & Croatia.
+Prod MBA was founded by Henry Latham, a product leader based in Berlin, with a small team of product wizards based in Germany & Croatia.

 We are proudly self-funded and want to keep it that way (see why here).